 Buying points in betting is one of the most controversial and debated strategies.
-While some argue that there are some merits to it, others believe that it is a bit of a waste and not advantageous at all.
+While some argue that there are some merits to it, others believe it is a bit of a waste and not advantageous at all.
 But first things first – what exactly does buying points in betting mean, and how does it work?
 Is buying points in betting good or bad?
-We will now go through everything you need to know about buying points in betting and point buy-in spreads.
+Here’s everything you need to know about buying points in betting and point buy spreads.

 Before we get started with buying points, let’s talk a bit about point spreads.
 If you are new to betting, point spreads are a very popular betting market.
 Both teams carry a handicap – a negative one for the favorite and a positive one for the underdog.
 In order to win a point spread bet, one of the sides must cover the line provided by the sportsbook.

 Let’s make things easier by using an example.
 If Team A is a -4 points favorite, then it must win the game by at least 5 points in order to cover the spread.
 Team B, on the other hand, is the underdog at +4.
 It means that Team B will cover the spread in two different situations: if it loses by 4 points or fewer, or if it actually wins the match.

 Point spreads are a way for operators to keep a decent influx of bets on both sides.
 This way, even a heavily one-sided match, as in an undefeated team taking on a winless opponent, could make it appealing for bettors to wager on the underdog.

 Now, what does it have to do with buying points in betting?
 If you consider the spread unfavorable, sportsbooks offer you the option of buying points (which can also be referred to as alternative point spreads).
 In this case, you can move the line by half a point or even a full point either way.
 Going back to the previous example, you could buy half-point betting to make the lines -4.5 and +4.5 or buy a full point to make them -5 and +5.